LegacyGwent/LegacyGwent/README_EN.md

 This project is mainly divided into two versions: `master` and `diy`.

-+ The `mater` version is maintained in the `master` branch.
++ The `master` version is maintained in the `master` branch.
 It aims to be a complete replica of Beta Gwent (roughly the version in June 2018).
    You can download it from [here](https://github.com/LegacyGwent/LegacyGwent/releases/tag/v0.1.0.5).
 The relevant website is [LegacyGwent](http://legacygwent.com:5000/).
 + The `diy` version is maintained in the `diy` branch.
 It is a community continue development version based on the `master` version.
 It adds a Red Coin balance, some cards balances, and some new cards.
    You can download the latest version from [here](https://github.com/LegacyGwent/LegacyGwent/releases/).
 The relevant website is [DiyGwent](http://legacygwent.com:5005/).
 The current development is mainly in the `diy` version.